tariqdaouda/rabaDB/README.rst

 rabaDB:
 =======
+(pip install rabaDB for the latest stable version)

 rabaDB is a lightweight uncomplicated schemaless ORM on top of sqlite3.

 For more about how to use it you can check the examples folder.

 .. code:: python